 Tip: Though it is optional, best practices for updating include a pre-upgrade reboot.
 This reboot ensures that the hardware and installation are functional before attempting the upgrade.
 This can help identify potential hardware and other issues, such as storage failures, so they do not present themselves unexpectedly during the upgrade.

-8.7.2 Updating to TNSR 20.08 from Previous Versions
+8.7.2 Updating TNSR In-place